adrian-inthe/feedbackz/README.md

     npm run dev
     # then open http://localhost:5173

+Tip: to easily test the pagination system, change the limit value (e.g. limit: 2) in the feedbackStore.

 ## Thoughts on the Development Next Steps

 Here are some additional considerations for the first iterative improvements to the current solution: